1ssb/Image-Randomer/README.md

-# Image Randomiser: A Method to Optimize Samples by Downsampling and Langevin Annealing using JS Divergence.
+# Image Randomiser: A Method to Optimize Samples by Langevin Annealing using JS Divergence

 # Description